Lutf1sk/lwebsrv/README.md

 # lwebsrv
-An http/https server, with its own simple template format aiming for easy interoperability with your C code.
+An http/https server, with its own simple template format aiming for easy interoperability with C code.
-This repository comes an example page.
+This repository comes with an example page.
-All configuration is done in the source code before building.
+All configuration is done in source code.

 ## Build